suchitahadimani/suchitahadimani.github.io/_pages/courses.md

 ## Fall 2023
 I was staying at home this semester.
-I learned to balance managing housework and cooking on top of school work, which proved to be a new set of challenges.
+I learned to balance managing housework and cooking on top of school work, which proved to be a new type of challenge.
 I took 19 credits this semester (6 classes) but there were more CS classes this time.
-This semester, I was infected with a strong case of imposter syndrome and job anxiety.

 #### CS 321: Software Engineering
 Grade: B
 Difficulty: 3/5
 Enjoyment: 1/5
-Advice: Check rate my professor for this class especially :) Be prepared for a lot of writing.
+Advice: Check rate my professor for this class :D Be prepared for a lot of writing.

 This class had the potential to be fun/relevant/engaging.
 However, the professor I had it with made us do everything in Java, use class structures that he defined, and also build a product that he decided.
 It ended up feeling very restricted and I found it difficult to enjoy the class.
 The quizzes and tests were irritating, and I often relied on rote memorization to do the quizzes.
 There was a lot of documentation that we needed to do for SWE: activity/sequence diagrams, project updates, and sprints.
 The actual content did a decent job at teaching core SWE concepts, but I do wish we had more creative liberty in our project.